timheilman/latin/README.md

 ### Usage

 First, install the free desktop application from http://ankisrs.net.
-Then, import some of these tsvs as cloze import.
+Then, import some of these tsvs as cloze import with fields card text, source, chapter, and of course tags.
 These TSV representations have my human data-entry errors, because Anki has extensive editing, addon and import/export support, so I clean it up in there.
 Sorry!
 If/when I publish on ankiweb, they'll all be cleaned up, along with additional cards I added directly.

 In particular, be careful either to leave the HTML import box unchecked or else ensure everything is HTML compliant (which is to